Van Horn Mansion: The Mansion after the Van Horns

-The last surviving Van Horn descent sold the mansion to W.H.
+The last surviving Van Horn descendant sold the mansion to W.H.
 Davis of New York City in 1910.
 In 1922, it was owned by Herbert Pease.
 Douglas Patterson of Nova Scotia, Canada, purchased the mansion in 1929 after a short ownership by the Cramer Brothers.
 During that time until 1938, Patterson opened a community skating rink to the residents of Newfane.
 In 1939, the structure suffered a fire.
-Mary Wagner in 1949 received the mansion and helped to renovate it for an upscale restaurant known as Green Acres.
+Mary Wagner received the mansion in 1949, and helped to renovate it for an upscale restaurant known as Green Acres.
 In 1959, the building was converted into apartments by John Strickland and eventually was left for vandals.
 The Noury Chemical Company acquired the structure and then donated it to the Newfane Historical Society in 1987.
-The Newfane Historical Society has maintained its splendor and value to present day.
+The Newfane Historical Society has maintained its splendor and value to the present day.
 It has held Victorian teas, tours, and underwent numerous volunteer renovation programs over the years.

 Haunting Occurrences

-Malida Van Horn's grave stone located on the grounds of the Van Horn.
+Malinda Van Horn's grave stone located on the grounds of the Van Horn.

 In 1996, a student of Niagara County Community College created a haunted house in the mansion.
 Psychics have long called the building haunted.
 The Van Horn Mansion is one of several haunted locations in Niagara County and Western New York.
 During renovations roofers witnessed faces in windows of the vacant mansion and saw lights flicker for no reason.
 Carpenters saw spirits appear to them.
 The person who haunts the mansion is said to be Malinda with a few others.
 The grave of Malinda, wife of James Van Horn Jr, is located in the rose garden on the south side of the grounds.
 Cars have skidded to avoid hitting a girl running from the mansion who later vanishes.
 The girl is believed to be Malinda.
 People have held séances there, and have recounted other paranormal occurrences as well.
 The bones of Malinda have since been moved to a small area in the backyard of the mansion and no other paranormal encounters have been made.

 Researcher Joe Nickell has written that there is no credible evidence the mansion is haunted.
 He wrote that the various incidents at the mansion have simple physical causes or are the result of misperception and suggestion.
 Nickell discovered that there were many contradictory and exaggerated stories about Malinda.
 He also attended some séances in 2003 and discovered the table-tipping phenomena was the result of the ideomotor effect.